chrismaltais/wherecouldihavegone/README.md

 ![View of Web App](https://i.imgur.com/sncBL40.png)

-## Take a Moment to Think

-According to the [Bureau of Statistics 2014 Census](http://www.ubos.org/2016/03/24/census-2014-final-results/), Ugandan children have to walk an average 12km per day (6km to and from) for access to education.

-- [ ] Complete this section

 # To do
 - [x] Get domain working completely (Callbacks from Fitbit API can be finnicky)
 - [x] Display path of comparision map to front-end (Data is already present in backend)